r1b/securedrop/docs/passphrases.rst

       *Monitor Server*.

-The admin will also need to have an Android or iOS device with the Google Authenticator app installed.
+The admin will also need to have an Android or iOS device with the FreeOTP app installed.
 This means the admin will also have the following two credentials:

 -  The secret code for the *Application Server*'s two-factor authentication.